bogzbonny/yeehaw/README.md

    minimization still somewhat works, however multiple minimized windows will stack on each other in the same location.
- - The $EDITOR text editor element - aka the element where you could use any editor like neovim/vim/emacs(I think?) currently doesn't provide good support for users who HAVEN'T set their $EDITOR env variable.
+ - The $EDITOR text editor element - aka the element where you could use any editor like neovim/vim(/emacs I think?) currently doesn't provide good support for users who HAVEN'T set their $EDITOR env variable.
 This will be fixed at some point soon.
  - Default colors everywhere are going to be replaced with a defaults in a theme manager.
 Using the Theme Manager the developer can start from a nice overall default then modify it to their liking.
 Note the Theme manager will not inhibit users from specifying specific colors anywhere they choose.
- - Gradients on irregular angles are not fully stable, the goal is to have the gradient actually reflect a visual angle taking into account the width and the height of each cell.
-Currently the angles work under an assumption of equal cell width and height, sometimes it produces funny/unexpected results for a gradient which has is supposed to just be at a 45-degree angle and occur only once across the whole target area (`DynVal::full()`).
-Gradients on angles which are repetitive (`DynVal::fixed(..)`), or gradients on right-angles (0, 90, 180, 270 degrees) are considerably more stable.
+ - Gradients on irregular angles are not stable, the goal is to have the gradient actually reflect a visual angle taking into account the width and the height of each cell.
+Currently the angles work under an assumption of equal cell width and height, sometimes it produces funny/unexpected results for a gradient which has is supposed to just be at a 45-degree angle and occur only once across the whole target area (\x60DynVal::FULL\x60).
+Gradients on angles which are repetitive (`DynVal::fixed(..)`) work good, however the way the angle is interpreted will likely change to account for cell dimensions.
+   Gradients on right-angles (0, 90, 180, 270 degrees) are stable.

 ## Tribute